On regularity of $\overline\partial$-solutions on $a_q$ domains with $C^2$ boundary in complex manifolds: Proof of regsol via canonical solutions

 \section{Proof of \rt{regsol} via canonical solutions}

 The proof of regularity of the solutions from local to global uses some standard approaches.
-See Kerzman~\ci{MR0281944} for the case when $D$ is a domain in $\cc^n$.
-We will also derive an global estimate reflecting the norm convexity and this estimate will be used in the next section to prove \rt{regsol+}.
+See Kerzman~\cite{MR0281944} for the case when $D$ is a domain in $\cc^n$.
+We will also derive a global estimate reflecting the norm convexity and this estimate will be used in the next section to prove \rt{regsol+}.